 - a.
-The Group has money market placements with Robinson's Savings Bank, a subsidiary of a stockholder. - b.
+The Group has money market placements with affiliated bank, a subsidiary of a stockholder. - b.
 The Group entered into a lease agreement with an affiliate covering the office space it occupies, which is renewable annually. - c.
 Compensation of key management personnel of the Group follows: